 Stick to your full-time standards

 It’s important to not relax your normal employee expectations for seasonal help.
 You need them to deliver the same experience as your full-time team.
-If your current staff sees that you fold seasonal staff to lower standards, it is likely that they will follow suit.
+If your current staff sees that you hold seasonal staff to lower standards, it is likely that they will follow suit.
 Adhering to your full-time standards will ensure a much better experience for you, your current employees, and your customers.

 Set up seasonal employees for success